How 10 Minutes of daily intentional activity encourages wellbeing.

 I did ten minutes of dancing in the kitchen with utter abandonment.
 For the sheer pleasure of it, for me.
 This is easy peasy, music up loud; chuck myself about without any thought to anyone but me.

-I learnt that baking, creating, dancing and yoga make me feel happy not because of the end result; the cake to eat, the image to look at, the calories burnt or the fact that you can master breathing whilst standing on one leg, but just for the sheer pleasure of doing them.
+I learnt that baking, creating, dancing and yoga make me feel happy not because of the end result; the cake to eat, the image to look at, the calories burned or the fact that you can master breathing whilst standing on one leg, but just for the sheer pleasure of doing them.
 I will do them as often as I can and the best way is to schedule one of them in my diary everyday as well as allowing space for spontaneous ten minute slots of pure me-time.

 I did ten minutes of listening to a podcast by someone with opposing and extreme views, this was very uncomfortable.
 I love to use the digital experience to reinforce the knowledge I already have and to hear opinions reflected back to me that I agree with.
 Doing something I already enjoy but from an altered perspective, even for a very short time felt as if I had put my shoes on the wrong feet.